union-platform/union-app/.github/pull_request_template.md

   - [ ] My changes doesn't break any Licenses.
   - [ ] I added an entry to the [changelog](../tree/master/CHANGES.md) if my changes are visible to the users and
-  - [ ] provided a migration guide for breaking changes if possible

 #### Stylistic guide (mandatory)